systemd/mkosi/mkosi/resources/mkosi.md

   attach the image to the virtual machine as a CD-ROM device.
 Takes a boolean.
 Defaults to `no`.

-`QemuBios=`, `--qemu-bios=`
+`QemuFirmware=`, `--qemu-firmware=`

-: When used with the `qemu` verb, this option specifies whether to use the BIOS firmware instead of the UEFI firmware.
-Takes a boolean.
+: When used with the `qemu` verb, this option which firmware to use.
-  Defaults to `no`.
+  Takes one of `uefi`, `bios` or `direct`.
+Defaults to `uefi`.
+When set to `uefi`, the OVMF firmware is used.
+When set to `bios`, the default SeaBIOS firmware is used.
+When set to `direct`, direct kernel boot is used.
+The kernel used for direct kernel boot can either be provided by passing qemu's `-kernel` option on the mkosi command line or by installing a kernel into the image, in which case it will be picked up automatically.

+: Note that when the `cpio` output format is used, direct kernel boot is used regardless of the configured firmware.
+Depending on the configured firmware, qemu might boot the kernel itself or using the configured firmware.

 `QemuArgs=`